pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 13. The research may help employees to become aware of what their bodies are signaling in certain situations.

-Item.
 13. A pesquisa pode ajudar os funcionários a se tornarem conscientes do que seus corpos estão sinalizando em determinadas situações.

 The implication of studies like these is that employees can be more conscious of